TQKNG/TQKNG/README.md

 # Hi 👋!
 My name is Khanh.
 I  ❤️ coding !!
-I am into creating web-based to streamline business operations.

 I am a self-motivated learner with experience in MERN stack development.